-Progressive and diverse, California easily stands out as a top destination for LGBT visitors.
-Home to such world renowned heavens for personal beliefs and lifestyles as San Francisco, West Hollywood and Palm Springs, California has a wide range of LGBT-welcome (or LGBT-owned) inns, restaurants, nightclubs, spas and major happenings that draw huge crowds.
+Progressive and diverse, California easily stands out as a top destination for LGBT travelers.
+Home to such world-renowned havens for personal beliefs and lifestyles as San Francisco, West Hollywood, and Palm Springs, California has a wide range of LGBT-welcome (or LGBT-owned) inns, restaurants, nightclubs, spas, and major happenings that draw huge crowds.

 The City by the Bay, known for its liberal, alternative lifestyles, is one of the best-known areas in the world for LGBTQ.
 In the Castro, a rainbow flag flaps in the wind above colourfully painted pedestrian crossings, making one big statement: San Francisco welcomes the LGBTQ community with open arms.
 There are more than 60 gay bars and clubs, and although the Castro serves as the epicentre of LGBTQ culture and nightlife, gay-friendly businesses are sprinkled throughout the city—frankly, it’s the norm here.
 Find out more about the remarkable role the city played and is playing in the gay movement at the GLBT History Museum, or on a guided 'Cruisin’ the Castro' historical walking tour.